Wokdsem/kInject2/README.md

 }
 ```

 *\* kI2 will throw a compile-time error if it detects a dependency cycle, or if any of the dependencies are unknown.*
+*\* All declared dependencies must either serve as a dependency for other dependencies and/or be exported ([see export section below](#exporting-dependencies)), otherwise, a compile-time error will be thrown.*

 #### Optional types